 - about 2 teaspoons of seasoning of choice

 To brine or boil: measure pumpkin seeds.
-Use a brine that is twice the amount (in cups) as the amount of seeds (in cups) and a tablespoon of salt for every cup of water.
+Use a brine that is twice the amount of water (in cups) as the amount of seeds (in cups) and a tablespoon of salt for every cup of water.

 To brine, mix together the pumpkin seeds, water, and salt and refrigerate, covered for three to five days.
 Remove seeds with a skimmer.
 Most of the fibers will fall to the bottom; scoop seeds out and either pat dry and roast or boil.